chloewang0929/Genetic-Algorithms-Optimize-Asset-Allocation/README.md

 • The Fourth Method: Random Simulation Combination, hoping to see if random allocation might also have relative advantages.<br>

 By comparing the above four methods, we aim to determine whether the configuration derived from this study truly has an advantage.

+__(8)Parameter Introduction__<br>

+• Training Length: The duration of the training period, which may affect the results.
+It ranges from 4 quarters to 32 quarters, measured in quarters.<br>
+• Testing Length: The duration of the testing period, which may affect the results.
+It ranges from 1 month to 12 months, measured in months.<br>
+• Risk-Free Rate: Required for calculating the Sharpe ratio.
+The risk-free rate as of January 14, 2022, is 0.73%.<br>
+• Weight Limits: Extremely high or low weights are unrealistic.
+The upper limit is set to 150%/n, and the lower limit is set to 50%/n.<br>

+# Research Results

+__(1)Training Length - Testing Length Parameters and Their Impact on the Sharpe Ratio__<br>

+After the analysis, we generated a heatmap for the training and testing data.
+Since our observed results come from all the test data, we must exclude the training data portion.
+Consequently, the length of the training data is compressed to the observation period, resulting in different baseline Sharpe ratios.
+For example, there are times when most assets in the market might perform relatively stably, leading to higher Sharpe ratios regardless of the configuration.
+Therefore, we use the "Sharpe Ratio improvement ratio of the Genetic Algorithm relative to equal weight" as a basis for evaluating the effectiveness of parameters, illustrated by the purple heatmap below.<br>

+Through analysis, we found that the training period should not be too long, as long-term data training might not align with the recent market fluctuations.
+On the other hand, the length of the testing period has minimal impact.<br>

+Equal Weight Portfolio Sharpe Heatmap<br>